-- HW10 due Friday, November 30. - For Monday, read Giancoli chapter 19 (DC circuits). - ➤ Today: a tutorial of the "Processing.py" computer programming language whose purpose is to learn how to code within the context of the visual arts.
+- Today: a tutorial of the "Processing.py" computer programming language - whose purpose is to learn how to code within the context of the visual arts.
 It makes coding fun and visual.
-Processing.py is a Python-based version of the (Java-based) Processing programming environment that I described last year in Physics 8. - Extra-credit options (if you're interested): - Learn to use Mathematica (ask me how), which is a system for doing mathematics by computer.
+Processing.py is a Python-based version of the (Java-based) Processing programming environment. - Extra-credit options (if you're interested): - Learn to use Mathematica (ask me how), which is a system for doing mathematics by computer.
 (It is the brains behind Wolfram Alpha.)
-Penn's site license makes Mathematica free-of-charge for SAS and Wharton students. - ► Use "Processing.py" (or ordinary "Processing") to write a program to draw or animate something that interests you.
+Penn's site license makes Mathematica free-of-charge for SAS and Wharton students. - Use "Processing.py" (or ordinary "Processing") to write a program to draw or animate something that interests you.
 (Not necessarily physics-related.) - Knowing "how to code" is empowering & enlightening.
-So I offer you an excuse to give it a try, for extra credit, if you wish. - ► Today's examples online at to to to to to by Allison Parrish, Ben Fry, Casey Reas
+So I offer you an excuse to give it a try, for extra credit, if you wish. - ► Today's examples online at http://positron.hep.upenn.edu/p8/files/pyprocessing/ = ∽a by Allison Parrish, Ben Fry, Casey Reas